22 & 23 October 2019

 Penrith, Rheged Centre

 The Centre for Ecology & Hydrology is holding a 2-day sandpit in 2019, funded by the Science and Technology Facilities Council.
 The sandpit will be held at Rheged, Penrith, which has the benefit of being co-located to a number of important field runoff experiments.
-Please apply by the end of August 2019.

 The broad aims of the sandpit are to generate research proposals which can: